clclab/clc-labs/lab-4-classification-schemes/lab-4.md

 The first of these recordings was classified by Savage et al. as containing an isochronous beat, whereas the second was classified as lacking an isochronous beat.

+\begin{itemize}
+\askstar Draw a little diagram to illustrate the difference between isochronous and non-isochronous music.
+\end{itemize}

 ## Metrical hierarchy

 Music with an isochronous beat contains a pulse you can tap or clap along with.
 When slower or faster pulses are present that fit hierarchically in the pulse that you clap or tap along with we speak of a *metrical hierarchy*.
 For example, it could be that each pulse is subdivided in three (isochronous) faster pulses, or it might be that every three pulses sounds stronger such as in a Walz, where you generally count pulses as one-two-three one-two-three etc. Most Western music that has an isochronous beat also has metrical hierarchy.